long-m-r/MyDiPy/html/_sources/index.rst.txt

 Examples
 --------
-At a high-level, MyPyR lets you seamlessly implement type checking, method overloading, inheritance, and multiple dispatch all by inheriting from an instance of `OverloadObject` (or the `TypedMeta` MetaClass).
+At a high-level, MyDiPy lets you seamlessly implement type checking, method overloading, inheritance, and multiple dispatch all by inheriting from an instance of `OverloadObject` (or the `TypedMeta` MetaClass).

 .. code-block:: python
     :linenos:

-    >>>  from mypyr import OverloadObject, overload, inherit
+    >>>  from mydipy import OverloadObject, overload, inherit
     >>>
     >>> # Create an overloadable parent class
     >>> class A(OverloadObject):